MarwanMDev/Weather-Journal-App/README.md

 ## Instructions

-Just run the server by writing `node server.js` in your terminal and `localhost:8000` then start testing by writing the `Zip Code` and your `feeling` about the weather then click `Generate`.
+Just run the server by writing `node server.js` in your terminal and `localhost:8000` in the browser then start testing by writing the `Zip Code` and your `feeling` about the weather then click `Generate`.

 ## Dependancies